- Rank: Carpenter's Mate 3rd Class

 Mr. Boyd was a carpenter’s mate and petty officer third class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.

 The son was 21 and living at home with his parents, paternal grandparents, and seven siblings when the Census was conducted in the spring of 1940.
 The father was listed as the only employed member of the household — a sign of the Great Depression’s toll.
-One younger brother, Stancil, had already left home to join the Civilian Conservation Corps, a federal jobs program.
+One younger brother, Stancil, had left home to serve in the CCC.
 Charles Andrew left southeast Alabama in April 1940 to join the Navy.

 In all, six Boyd sons eventually served in the military from World War II through Vietnam.
 One of them, William, also served in the Navy and as a seaman apprentice made a brief stop at Pearl Harbor, where he helped lower the flag over the Arizona one evening at sunset.
 He erected the cenotaph in his brother’s memory on what would have been Charles Andrew’s 83rd birthday.